lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The security of ML-KEM and DH hybrids is covered in [X-Wing] and requires that the first KEM component (ML-KEM in this construction) is IND-CCA2 and second ciphertext preimage resistant (C2PRI) and that the DH component is nominal group; i.e. a well-behaved elliptic curve DH group, but does not require the traditional component to be IND-CCA.
 This design choice improves performance by not including the large ML-KEM public key and ciphertext, but means that an implementation error in the ML-KEM component that affects the ciphertext check step of the Fujisaki-Okamoto fujisaki (FO) transform could result in the overall composite no longer achieving IND-CCA2 security.
 This solution remains IND-CCA2 due to binding the `tradPK` and `tradCT` in the KEM combiner.

 The QSF framework presented in [X-Wing] is extended to cover RSA-OAEP as the traditional algorithm in place of DH.
 Informally we note that that RSA-OAEP is IND-CCA2 secure [RFC8017] but is not C2PRI(aka ciphertext binding) or public key binding since it is mathematically possibly to construct two RSA-OAEP ciphertexts that decapsulate to the same shared secret under the same public key or under different public keys.
 Binding the RSA-OAEP ciphertext and public key to the internal KDF restores these properties.
-Formally, [Starhunters] ports the proof of [X-Wing] to cover RSA-OAEP as the traditional compenent in a QSF construction.
+Formally, [Starhunters] ports the proof of [X-Wing] to cover RSA-OAEP as the traditional component in a QSF construction.
 [KWW2026] goes further, analyzing a range of different RSA-based KEMs, including the RSA-OAEP-KEM construction used in this specification, concluding that it achieves LEAK-BIND-K,PK-CT and C2PRI when the ciphertext is included in the post-processing KDF.

 The combiner from the QSF framework cannot be assumed to be secure when used with other KEMs not covered by the above analysis.
 For example, see {{I-D.irtf-cfrg-hybrid-kems}} for a survey of different KEM combiners offering different security properties.